arunsrin/arunsrin.mkdocs/home/books/fiction/classics/index.md

 ### The Count of Monte Cristo, by Alexandre Dumas (2020)
 I have fond memories of this book.
 So I was not ready for how BIG the original version is.
 So most of this month went in reading this enjoyable revenge tale.

+### The Man Who Was Thursday: A Nightmare, by G.K.
+Chesterton (2024)
+Absolutely enjoyable.
+Every time this book seemed to be going in a predictable direction, it veered off course into a completely different one.
+Highly recommended.

 ### Far From The Madding Crowd, by Thomas Hardy (2023)
 I have read Tess of the d'Ubervilles and liked it.
 This one is quite good too.
 Recommended.